LearnersGuild/learnathon/challenge/README.md

 1. Open your fork in JS Bin (use the "Import Gist" feature of JS Bin, [here's how](https://jsbin.com/help/import-gists))
 1. Start working on the first objective

+## Running Tests

+This challenge comes with its own suite of tests, which means that you can see which objectives you've completed by running the tests.

+To run your tests, open the "Console" tab in JS Bin, and execute the function `runTests()`.

+Of course, at the start most of these tests will be _failing_, because you haven't written code to make them pass.
+As you complete the objectives, however, you should see more and more green (green = _passing_).

+Run your tests frequently!
+They're a great way to tell if you're on-track.

 ## Submitting your Code

 When you are ready to submit your code, share the **link to your fork of the gist**.
 This link will look something like: